Fumio Kishida: Japan's new prime minister takes office

 He will also hope to help his party regain popularity after its unpopular push to host the Tokyo Olympics.

-The move to go ahead with the event was despite massive public opposition amid concerns over a surge in Covid cases.
+The move to go ahead with the event came despite massive public opposition due to concerns over a surge in Covid cases.

+Mr Suga decided to step down as prime minister after a year in office due to plummeting poll ratings caused by the handling of the pandemic.

 Mr Kishida will now lead the LDP into a general election that must be held by November.
 Local media reports say Mr Kishida is expected to call for polls by 31 October.